Liana24601/tiny-self-portrait-/README.md

 # tiny-self-portrait-

-Needed a little drawing before bed so orking in this little sketch of myself i did back in math class :)
+Needed a little drawing before bed so working on this little sketch of myself i did back in math class :)